 On Friday, June 16th, Louisiana Lawmakers officially decided to proceed with their first veto override session in modern history.
 In 1974, the amendment of the state’s constitution required that lawmakers submit a special ballot to Baton Rouge to opt out of the process every year after each legislative session.
 Otherwise, be held within 40 days after the deadline.
-This year it will be scheduled on Monday, July 20th, and must be resolved by the 24th.

 12 out of 39 senate members and 35 out of 105 members of the house chose to vote against holding the veto session.
 The veto override session will be held on the 20th and must resolve by the 24th.